Transvestigation

 Transvestigation (a portmanteau of transgender and investigation) is a conspiracy theory that asserts that many celebrities and other prominent individuals are transgender (or, conversely, that some openly transgender celebrities are cisgender).
 Proponents claim to be able to determine the assigned sex of individuals, primarily through photographic and video evidence.
 The methods used by "transvestigators" are subject to pareidolia and confirmation bias.

-Celebrities claimed to be transgender include Amanda Lear,Lady Gaga, Margot Robbie, Michelle Obama, Begoña Gomez, Jacinda Ardern, Jennifer Lopez, the Kardashians, and Bonnie Blue.
-Prominent athletes claimed to be trans include Serena Williams and Katie Ledecky.
+Athletes, celebrities, and prominent politicians have all been subject to the conspiracy theory.
 Brigitte Macron, the spouse of the president of France, filed lawsuits against allegations that she was born male.

 In the aftermath of the boxing controversy at the 2024 Olympic Games, the term gained renewed attention in light of accusations against Imane Khelif and Lin Yu-ting.

 Conspiracy theories

 The basis for transvestigation ranges from the belief that some celebrities' gender identity simply differs from their birth-assigned sex, to the belief that their transgender identity is part of an initiation ritual known as "elite gender inversion", conducted by Hollywood and music industry elites or secret organizations such as the New World Order and Illuminati.
 GLAAD, a US organization focused on media coverage of LGBTQ+ matters, considers the movement to be an expression of transphobia.
 The theories have gained considerable popularity on the social media platform Twitter, especially after Elon Musk's participation in the harassment of Imane Khelif and of his own transgender daughter.